-, established in 1994 and run by the WDVA and VAF, helps homeless veterans and those at risk of becoming homeless.
-The VHRP is designed to help homeless veterans receive the job training, education, counseling and rehabilitative services they need to obtain steady employment, affordable housing and the skills to sustain a productive lifestyle.
+The Veteran Housing and Recovery Program (VHRP) provides temporary housing, training, and supportive services to military veterans who are homeless or at risk of becoming homeless in order to help them obtain permanent housing.
+The VHRP is designed to help homeless veterans receive the job training, education, counseling and rehabilitative services needed to obtain steady employment, affordable housing and skills to sustain a productive lifestyle.

 The Wisconsin Department of Veteran Affairs has operated the VHRP program since 1994 and has locations in Chippewa Falls, Green Bay, and Union Grove.
 Lutheran Social Services is the contracted program provider.
 The program uses a Standard Operation Procedures (SOP) and Resident Handbook to direct policies, procedures and guidelines.